-Aim is to provide an opportunity for qualified and experienced architects to bring design projects to high degree of resolution and refinement.
+Aim is to provide an opportunity for qualified and experienced architects to bring design projects to a high degree of resolution and refinement.
 As far as possible, an attempt is made to restrict the subject matter to a specific topic with particularly strong urban and contextual implications.
 The procedure is one of continual design and re-design, while generally increasing the operative scale at which the study is progressively presented.
 Other short exercises are given during the two-term period.
-A separate seminar is given in conjunction with the design studio.

-Architecture A6864 Advanced theory seminar I. 3 pts Mr. Frampton and Ms. Colomina.
+Architecture A6864 Advanced theory seminar I. 3 pts Mr. Frampton.